ihmeuw/pseudopeople/docs/source/glossary.rst

         The types of data that can be simulated with pseudopeople, each of which is the simulated analog of a "real world" database of administrative records.
-        For example, pseudopeople's American Community Survey (ACS) dataset is analogous to the data that would be collected by that survey in real-life.
+        For example, pseudopeople's American Community Survey (ACS) dataset is analogous to the data that would be collected by that survey in real life.

     Entity resolution (ER)
         The task of identifying the unique entities associated with a set of records,